Evie Magazine: Content

 Evie is an antifeminist publication.
 It has been characterized as alt-right and far-right.
 In 2023, the Southern Poverty Law Center identified Evie as a preeminent publication supporting the male supremacist politics of the hard right.
 In 2025, The New York Times described Evies content as promoting "positions that are fringe even within conservative circles — criticisms of no-fault divorce and I.V.F., for example — packaged in a fun and approachable format."
+Wired characterized Evies approach to its content as "a classic example of soft power in action—just as the appeal of mid-century Hollywood films wasn't necessarily the anti-Communist messaging but the glitz and glamour, the strength of Evies politics are in its pretense that it doesn't have any."

-Evie has published misinformation about COVID-19 and vaccines, transphobic content and conspiracy theories, including QAnon and on topics such as the COVID-19 pandemic and the 2020 United States presidential election.
+Evie has published misinformation about COVID-19 and vaccines, transphobic content and conspiracy theories, including QAnon, and Pizzagate.

 Articles in Evie have denounced the body positivity movement and urged women to stop using hormonal contraception.
 In 2023, Rolling Stone described Evie as "a girlboss-ified Breitbart" and reported that it uses the traditional format of women's fashion publications, including Met Gala slideshows and breakdowns of Taylor Swift's Eras tour outfits, to attract a Generation Z audience.

 In 2021, Vice said that Evie "attempt[s] to fit vaccine skepticism and outright COVID denial into what's represented as a 'classical' and 'traditional' worldview...
 While they are, in and of themselves, nothing especially original, Evies anti-vax blogs provide[s] a neat little window into how COVID denialism and misinformation are being marketed in one particularly cynical corner of right-wing women's media."

 In March 2024, Evie was cited by The Washington Post as an example of "prominent conservative commentators ... sowing misinformation as a way to discourage the use of birth control."

 In August 2024, Futurism characterized Evie as an alt-right women's lifestyle publication whose content "range[s] from innocuous lifestyle posts about fashion trends to a range of bizarre and often harmful content including vaccine misinformation, a bevy of wildly unscientific assertions about women's health, anti-trans fearmongering, unsupported 'psyop' conspiracies, and pro-life messaging that often includes false claims about safe and effective abortion drugs."
 It added, "In other words, Evie isn't a reliable source of news and information, nor is it simply a conservative outlet.
 It's a deeply conspiratorial website that ignores scientific facts and critical reasoning", citing an Evie article asserting that a "recent projection" had found that 45% of women were expected to be single and childless by 2030; the estimate was from a Morgan Stanley report published in September 2019.